-Read the time off for dependants policy to make sure it meets your needs.
+Read the Time Off for Dependants Policy to make sure it meets your needs.
 Remember that if you have any questions you can easily Ask a lawyer.

-Make the time off for dependants policy available to employees by, for example, including it in induction packs or employee handbooks, providing it in hard copy, sending it out by email, putting it on notice boards or an intranet site, or posting it on other easily accessible computer systems.
+Make the Time Off for Dependants Policy available to employees by, for example, including it in induction packs or Employee handbooks, providing it in hard copy, sending it out by email, putting it on notice boards or an intranet site, or posting it on other easily accessible computer systems.

-The time off for dependants policy is not a contract and does not need to be signed or agreed to by the employee.
+The Time Off for Dependants Policy is not a contract and does not need to be signed or agreed to by the employee.
 You can ask employees to sign an acknowledgement to show that they have received it, but it’s not legally required.

-The time off for dependants policy incorporates legal requirements related to employees’ right to take time off for dependants.
-You should regularly review your policy (eg once each year) to ensure that it stays up to date.
+The Time Off for Dependants Policy incorporates legal requirements related to employees’ right to take time off for dependants.
+You should regularly review your Policy (eg once each year) to ensure that it stays up to date.

-You should download and keep a copy of your time off for dependants policy, either electronically or in hard copy.
+You should download and keep a copy of your Time Off for Dependants Policy, either electronically or in hard copy.
 If any amendments are made to the copy, you should store all versions and record when the changes occurred.

-A copy of the time off for dependants policy will also be stored under ‘My Documents’ in your Rocket Lawyer account.
+A copy of the Policy will also be automatically stored in your Rocket Lawyer account ‘Dashboard’.